Lawyers on Demand

-Lawyers On Demand (LOD) is a global legal resourcing business created by law firm Berwin Leighton Paisner LLP (BLP) and a merger with AdventBalance in Asia Pacific.
+Lawyers On Demand (LOD) is a global legal resourcing business created by law firm Berwin Leighton Paisner (BLP) and a merger with AdventBalance in Asia Pacific.
 It uses a non-traditional freelance model to provide services to organisations requiring legal support.

 LOD lawyers work on a project basis, as part of in-house legal teams or in private practice firms.
 One of the features making LOD different from providers of short-term or interim legal resources is that it is owned and controlled by BLP, an established law firm.
 It has been used as an example of the legal profession addressing a period of disruptive change by incubating a new business model.

+On September 5, 2023, Consilio announced that it had completed the acquisition of LOD.

 Development

 BLP LOD was created in 2007 by Simon Harper, a partner at BLP, and Jonathan Brenner, then the firm's Head of Recruitment.

 Early clients for the LOD service include Gucci, UBS and Vodafone.
-Another reported client, Cisco Systems, is a strong supporter of innovation in legal services and an investor in another ‘new generation’ legal service, Legal OnRamp.
+Another reported client, Cisco, is a strong supporter of innovation in legal services and an investor in another 'new generation' legal service, Legal OnRamp.

 In June 2012 BLP spun-out the LOD business as a separate BLP group company, still retaining strong links with the firm.